dzackgarza/Notes/Class_Notes/Linear Algebra/Chapter 5.md

 In words, at each stage, we take one of the original vectors $\vetor x_i$, then subtract off its projections onto all of the $\vector u_i$ we've created up until that point.
 This leaves us with only the component of $\vector x_i$ that is orthogonal to the span of the other $\vector u_i$, and we then normalize to ensure it has norm 1.

 **The QR Decomposition**
 Gram-Schmidt is often computed to find an orthonormal basis for, say, the range of some matrix $A$.
-With a small modification to this algorithm, we can write $A = QR$ where $R$ is upper triangular and $Q$ is orthogonal.
+With a small modification to this algorithm, we can write $A = QR$ where $R$ is upper triangular and $Q$ has orthogonal columns.

 Why is this useful?
 One reason is that as long as $A$ has orthogonal columns, then it is full rank and thus invertible.
 But since $A = QR$ and $\det A = \det QR = \det Q \det R \neq 0$, both $Q$ and $R$ are nonsingular as well, and rather easy to invert.
 Since $Q$ will have